Neurosymbolic AI for Reasoning over Knowledge Graphs: A Survey

-Among the NN-based methodologies, similarity is learned in such a way that similar triples should have similar tensor products, which are often converted into \textit{scores}.
-This is accomplished by training the models to assign higher scores to positive triples in the KG and lower scores to negative ones, i.e. those not originally present in the data.
-Following training, the models are then used on some disjoint test set of KG triples.
-Negative triples which are scored highly are then considered novel positive predictions because they are considered to be similar to the positive samples in the KG \cite{yang2014embedding, trouillon2016complex, kong2019decompressing}.
+The way in which \textit{similarity} is defined and encoded is a major discrepancy between KGE methods \cite{li2020network}.
+For example, both DeepWalk \cite{perozzi2014deepwalk} and node2vec \cite{grover2016node2vec} assess the frequency in which nodes co-occur on random walks through the graph.
+In contrast, methods like TransE \cite{bordes2013translating} represent relationships as 1-1 translations in the embedding space.
+Notably, methodologies like RESCAL \cite{nickel2011three}, DistMult \cite{yang2014embedding}, and ComplEx \cite{trouillon2016complex} were groundbreaking for their stronger focus on relational information.
+Used alongside a \textit{link prediction} task (\mbox{\S\ref{section:kg_complete}}), for example, these approaches encode similar triples as similar elements in the embedding space.
+Thereafter, a \textit{decoder} function uses embeddings to compute \textit{scores}.
+For instance, the DistMult decoder \cite{yang2014embedding, schlichtkrull2018modeling}, which associates each relation \(r\) with a diagonal matrix \(R_r \in \mathbb{R}^{d\times d}\), computes the score of each triple with each relation, \(r(u, v)\) as:

-Most recently, the Graph Convolutional Network (GCN) and its variants (e.g., Relational GCN \cite{schlichtkrull2018modeling}, Graph Attention Network (GAT) \cite{velivckovic2017gat}) refined the vanilla GNN to encode connectivity information within entity embeddings, achieving state-of-the-art performance in KGC.
-Rather than representing each entity with a vector that encodes only itself, each node in the graph is represented through a weighted combination of itself and its surrounding neighbors.
-The aforementioned approaches only comprise a small portion of the ways to generate graph embeddings, and we refer the interested reader to the literature for more details \cite{li2020network}.
+Models are trained to assign higher scores to positive triples in the KG and lower scores to negative ones that are not originally present in the data.
+Following training, the models are then used on some disjoint test set of triples.
+Negative triples which are scored highly are then regarded as novel positive predictions because they are considered to be similar to the positive samples in the KG \cite{yang2014embedding, trouillon2016complex, kong2019decompressing}.

-While graph embedding methods have reached state-of-the-art performance on benchmark KGs, they are all black-box models.
-This indicates that there are no human-level explanations generated along with predictions \cite{chakraborty2017interpretability}.
-This can be problematic ethically and practically in areas like medicine, as an end-user cannot see whether predictions are reliably generated or understand the grounds that justify novel predictions \cite{olejarczyk2021patient, norori2021addressing}.
+The Graph Convolutional Network (GCN) \cite{kipf2016semi} and its variants (\textit{e.g.}, Relational GCN (R-GCN) \cite{schlichtkrull2018modeling} and Graph Attention Network (GAT) \cite{velivckovic2017gat}) have expanded upon this concept with a \textit{message-passing paradigm}.
+These methods encode each node in the graph as a weighted combination of itself and its surrounding neighbors, thereby incorporating connectivity information.
+For example, the GCN uses the following equation, where \(e_{u}^{(0)}\) is the node's initial features: